ElandaSunshine/Jaut/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/ElandaSunshine/Jaut/cmake-multi-platform.yml?style=flat-square&logo=cmake&logoColor=blue)
 ![GitHub tag (with filter)](https://img.shields.io/github/v/tag/ElandaSunshine/Jaut?filter=!v-*&style=flat-square&label=Version)

-# WARNING
+[!WARNING]
 This is still in heavy development, use this at your own risk.
 Many things are still not working as expected, and some of the code formatting is still off.
 Namely the gui module will not work in its current state.

 # JAUT: JUCE Augmented Utility Toolbox
 JUCE, a wonderful framework, a vast collection of amazing tools.